Ton-IO-S3r/rock-paper-scissors/README.md

 This is the ROCK-PAPER-SCISSORS 1st project from the javascript basics.
-This game runs on the JS Console and it consists in a 5 round "rock - paper - scissors" play against computer.
+This version of the game add a simple UI which is controlled with javascript usind the DOM.
+It consists in a 5 round "rock - paper - scissors" play against computer.